 4. Keeping your flame going strong

-If you’re running an electric heating element, you’re not going to have this issue!
+If you’re running an electric heating element, like this Camco heating element, you’re not going to have this issue!
 For those of you like myself that have been running propane, a good burner with a solid flame means everything.
 Even the slightest breeze or gust can blow your flame out or keep it inconsistent.